tjoyner/ofvioletsandlicorice/chapter3.md

 "[If you don't also find them stuck in an arm or a foot, count yourself lucky](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#ifyoudont)..."
 Giulio said bitterly.

 Amalia poured the coffee in silence.
-Looking at Flop, she said "Maybe we should keep a dog, a guard dog..."
+Looking at Flop, she said, "Maybe we should keep a dog, a guard dog..."

 "[If no one poisons it for you after a few days](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#ifnoonecomes)".